GitHub-Style Markdown Demo

 Horizontal Rules

-You can create horizontal rules with three or more hyphens, asterisks, or underscores:
+You can create horizontal rules with three or more hyphens:

 Use backticks for inline code within sentences.